-Both the Sector Plan and the Planning Board Draft Bicycle Master Plan (May 2018, currently under review at the Montgomery County Council) recommend separated bike lanes along Bethesda Avenue, currently proposed to be on the north side of Bethesda Avenue between Woodmont and Wisconsin Avenues.
+Both the Sector Plan and the Bicycle Master Plan (approved by the Montgomery County Council, sitting as the District Council, on November 27, 2018) recommend separated bike lanes along Bethesda Avenue, currently proposed to be on the north side of Bethesda Avenue between Woodmont and Wisconsin Avenues.
 The West Side Project accommodates future provision of these bike lanes.